We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It comes with an Integrated USB charging stick that recharges the battery in just 2.5 hours.
 You can then attach the light to your bike in a second, even on aero seat posts.

 It’s, without a doubt, one of the best rear bike lights you can get at any price.
+As far as rear lights go this is the best bicycle light for general riding and some of the best bicycle lighting on this list.

 Most Powerful Front Blinker